micahcantor/dailypapers/README.md

 ## How it works

 Dailypapers uses a Go backend to pull the top landscape photo of the day from Reddit's r/EarthPorn.
 The program then resizes the photo to 1920x1080 using [caire](https://github.com/esimov/caire), a content aware image resizing library written in Go.
-The resized image is uploaded to Imgur, and it's metadata to a MongoDB database which is sent to the client whenever a user opens a new tab.
+The resized image is uploaded to Imgur, and its metadata to a MongoDB database which is sent to the client whenever a user opens a new tab.

 This repository contains the code for both the backend (in /cmd) and the extension (in /client).
 The daily routine which uploads the new image is hosted on AWS Lambda, while the http server is hosted on Heroku.